darabigdata/IDWBotswana/IDIA/README.md

 Then use the following sequence of commands, but remember to substitute:

-* m2@myemail.com = the email address you used to reigster your github account
+* m2@myemail.com - the email address you used to register your github account
-* mygithubname = your own github user name
+* mygithubname - your own github user name (note this is used in the git config commandline **and** the git remote commandline!)

 ```bash
 git config --global user.email "me@myemail.com"